-in the 2nd Package of Commitments signed by the ASEAN Economic Ministers in 1998.
+The initial financial services commitments of ASEAN Member States under AFAS appear in the 2nd Package of Commitments signed by the ASEAN Economic Ministers in 1998.
 Following the decision to move financial services liberalisation to the ASEAN Finance Ministers' track, succeeding rounds of negotiations on financial services commencing in 2000 were pursued under this process.
 Consequently, subsequent commitments of ASEAN Member States in financial services are made under the Protocol to Implement the Package of Commitments on Financial Services under AFAS signed by ASEAN Finance Ministers.
-Since 2002, three (3) Protocols had been signed by the ASEAN Finance Ministers, which are referred to as the Second, Third, and Fourth Packages of Commitments of Financial Services under the AFAS with the following details:
+Since 2002, four (4) Protocols had been signed by the ASEAN Finance Ministers, which are referred to as the Second, Third, Fourth, and Fifth Packages of Commitments of Financial Services under the AFAS25:

-- 2nd Package, signed on 6 April 2002 in Yangon, Myanmar - 3rd Package, signed on 6 April 2005 in Vientiane, Lao PDR - 4th Package, signed on 4 April 2008 in Da Nang, Viet Nam and can be downloaded from http://www.asean.org/6321.htm.
+- 2nd Package, signed on 6 April 2002 in Yangon, Myanmar - 3rd Package, signed on 6 April 2005 in Vientiane, Lao PDR - 4th Package, signed on 4 April 2008 in Da Nang, Viet Nam - 5th Package, signed on 4 May 2011 in Ha Noi, Viet Nam